wesnjazz/CS377_chatsystem/README.md

 4. check your git status
         <b>sh> git status</b>
 5. check branches that already made.
 You will see there are individual branches for each member.
-    -You need to work on only your branch.
+   You need to work on only your branch.
         <b>sh> git branch -a</b>
 6. checkout to your branch
         <b>sh> git checkout shipeng</b>   or